aedobbyn/beer-data-science/present/brewsentation.md

 }
 ```

+Note that this is a `for` loop so it's pretty slow.

 Step 1: GET Beer
 ========================================================
 class: small-code

+Let's do this iteratively.

 We find out how many pages there are total and then keep sending requests and unnesting until we hit `number_of_pages`.